 SkyCiv subscriptions have some limits depending on what subscription you are on to protect the accounts from being excessively shared.
 Student, Basic and Professional accounts are all designed to be used by a single user and not to be shared.
 Any account limitation may result in software lockouts.
-Enterprise Accounts can be setup as SiteWide licenses which offer a customised number of IP, simultaneous logins and device limits restriction.
+Enterprise Accounts can be set up as SiteWide licenses which offer a customized number of IP, simultaneous logins, and device limits restriction.
 Contact Us for more information on Enterprise SiteWide licenses.

 SkyCiv accounts are designed to be used by a single user only, so if two users attempt to log in at the same time, the account will detect a simultaneous login and automatically log out the first user.
 They will receive the following message:

 It is important to keep your login credentials private and secure to prevent any accessibility issues.
 Excessive simultaneous logins can result in a software lockout.